jaysnel/Fading-Rotation/README.md

 # Fading-Rotation
-Simple script to fade elements in and out
+Simple jQuery script to fade elements in and out